Peter-L-SVK/PyLine/README.md

 - **Navigation**:
   - Move between lines and scroll file with arrow keys
   - Scroll file by keys PageUp and PageDown
+  - Jump to specified line number by J
   - Jump to end of file (Ctrl+D for EOF)
   - Smart viewport management
+  - Stylized helpscreen
+  - Search and replace functionality provided by core util hook
 - **Editing**:
   - Line-by-line editing with hook-integrated input handling
   - Preserves existing text when modifying lines